bombadillo/format-csharp/README.md

 Now just run `dotnet restore` and the tools should now be installed.

 ## Config
-Once Husky has been installed after a project/solution is restored the Husky config must be updated to control which files and formatted and under which conditions.
+Once Husky has been installed after a project/solution is restored the Husky config (located in `.husky/task-runner.json`) must be updated to control which files and formatted and under which conditions.
 The following is a good start:

 ```json
 {